Thus far, every algorithm we have seen is deterministic. This means

 assume the coin is biased towards heads, otherwise we assume it is

 biased towards tails.
-How many flips should we do to guarantee our
+How many tosses should we do to guarantee our

 answer is correct with probability at least \(1-\delta\)?